Vivekpalankar/UNIX-Concepts-and-Applications/Flex Your Brain/Chapter 5 Handling Ordinary Files.markdown

     DOS and UNIX text files differ by using different line ending characters.
 DOS uses the combination of _carriage return_ and _line feed_ characters (\r\n).
 Whereas, UNIX uses _line feed_ (\n).

-    _dos2unix_ command converts a text file from DOS format to UNIX format by removing the extra carriage return characters from the places where the line ending character combination occurs. _unix2dos_ command reverses the process by appending the carriage return character before every occurance of line feed character.
+    _dos2unix_ command converts a text file from DOS format to UNIX format by removing the extra carriage return characters from the places where the line ending character combination occurs. _unix2dos_ command reverses the process by appending the carriage return character before every occurrence of line feed character.

 12. You have two lists, foo1 and foo2, containing names of users.
 How do you create a third list of those users in foo2 who are absent in foo1?
 When will the command not work properly?